Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - This season, in three home games, Los Angeles has gone over the total once.

-- The Patriots have one win ATS (1-1) as 4.5-point underdogs or more away from home.
+- Away from home, the Patriots have one win ATS (1-1) as 4.5-point underdogs or more.

 Powered by Data Skrive.